jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 114 Notification of worldwide income by New Zealand-based non-resident borrowers
 (1) This section applies to a New Zealand-based borrower who is a non-resident.
-(2) For each tax year and each part of a tax year to which this section applies to a borrower, the borrower must notify the Commissioner, in a manner acceptable to the Commissioner, of the borrower's annual gross income and annual total deductions.
+(2) For each tax year and each part of a tax year to which this section applies to a borrower, the borrower must notify the Commissioner, in a manner acceptable to the Commissioner, of the borrower's adjusted net income.
 (3) The borrower must notify the Commissioner at the time when, if the borrower were a New Zealand resident, he or she would have had to provide—
   (a) a declaration of adjusted net income; or
   (b) a return of income for a tax year.
-(4) The Commissioner may require the borrower to provide evidence of the borrower's annual gross income and annual total deductions.
+(4) The Commissioner may require the borrower to provide evidence of the borrower's adjusted net income.

 ### 114A Extension of time for making notification of worldwide income
 (1) This section applies if section 114(2) applies.
-(2) A borrower may apply to the Commissioner for an extension of time for the making of a notification of the borrower's annual gross income and annual total deductions in accordance with section 37(3) to (5) of the Tax Administration Act 1994, and those subsections apply, as far as applicable and with all necessary modifications, as if—
+(2) A borrower may apply to the Commissioner for an extension of time for the making of a notification of the borrower's adjusted net income in accordance with section 37(3) to (5) of the Tax Administration Act 1994, and those subsections apply, as far as applicable and with all necessary modifications, as if—
   (a) the reference to the due date required under this section were a reference to the due date required under section 114(3) of the Student Loan Scheme Act 2011; and
-  (b) every reference to a taxpayer were a reference to a borrower; and (c) every reference to a return or a return of income were a reference to a notification of the borrower's annual gross income and annual total deductions.
+  (b) every reference to a taxpayer were a reference to a borrower; and (c) every reference to a return or a return of income were a reference to a notification of the borrower's adjusted net income.

 ### 115 Repayment obligations of borrowers who are overseas-based for part of tax year
 (1) If a borrower is both New Zealand-based and overseas-based during a tax year,— (a) subparts 1 and 2 apply to the borrower for the period in the tax year during which he or she is New Zealand-based (the New Zealand-based period), except that, for the purposes of subpart 2, the amount of the annual repayment threshold for the tax year must be proportionately decreased to the same proportion as the number of days in the New Zealand-based period bears to the number of days in a year; and
   (b) only the income that the borrower derived during the period that the borrower was New Zealand-based during the year must be taken into account when calculating the borrower’s repayment obligation under subparts 1 and 2; and
-  (c) section 110(4) or 111 (as applicable) applies to any portion of the tax year during which the borrower is overseas-based and is not entitled to a repayment holiday (as defined in section 106); and
+  (c) section 110(3) or 111 (as applicable) applies to any portion of the tax year during which the borrower is overseas-based and is not entitled to a repayment holiday (as defined in section 106); and
   (d) the borrower's overseas-based repayment obligation is payable in instalments as determined by the Commissioner.
 (2) Subsection (1) applies despite anything to the contrary in this Act, except as provided in section 115A.